satssehgal/WebScraping_Heroku/README.md

 8) Type ' git commit -am "version 1"'
 9) Type 'git push heroku master'
 10) Now you need to allocate a dyno to do the work.
 Type 'heroku ps:scale worker=1'
-11) If you want to check to logs to make sure its working type 'heroku logs --tail'
+11) If you want to check the logs to make sure its working type 'heroku logs --tail'

 Now your code will continue to run until you stop the dyno.
 To stop it scale it down using the command 'heroku ps:scale worker=0'